ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 {@snippet features/nested-block-quote}

 <info-box>
-	If you would want to block the possibility to nest block quotes in your editor, refer to the {@link features/block-quote#disallowing-nesting-block-quotes Disallowing nesting block quotes} section to learn how to disable this functionality.
+	If you would want to block the possibility to nest block quotes in your editor, refer to the {@link features/block-quote#disallow-nesting-block-quotes Disallow nesting block quotes} section to learn how to disable this functionality.
 </info-box>

 ## Related features